jonas-45/Math-Magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- [ ] Add calculator tool to app to website.
-- [ ] Add contact form to get in touch with users.
+- [ ] Add contact page to get in touch with visitors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>